-6.7 Local businesses directly serving the community and providing local employment include 2 pubs and 2 garages.
-The Barrow House's location at the centre of the main settlement makes it a natural focus for certain village activities and for tourists and other visitors.
-The pub is listed as an Asset of Community Value, has recently changed hands and will re-open as The George (its original name).
+- 6.7 Local businesses directly serving the community and providing local employment include 2 pubs and 2 garages.
+The George's location at the centre of the main settlement makes it a natural focus for certain village activities and for tourists and other visitors.
+The pub is listed as an Asset of Community Value and, after a recent change of ownership, has re-opened as The George, its original name, rather than The Barrow House.
 The loss of the Queens Arms as a pub will be a blow to Egerton Forstal.
 Questions as to its future use will need very careful consideration.
 The Rose & Crown lies just outside the parish boundary (the pub car park is in Egerton Parish), but the pub itself is a natural part of the Mundy Bois settlement and as such is an important element in the sustainability of one of Egerton's outlying communities.
 Also important to Egerton's sustainability are the weekly Farmers' Market and Pluckley Farm Shop.
-Egerton Post Offices and Stores, at the centre of the village has recently been closed by its present owners pending its sale.
-The Stores are also listed as an Asset of Community Value.

-6.8 Other businesses based locally and contributing to the practicalities of sustainable daily life in a rural environment include the garage, building, carpentry, house painting, plumbing, engineering, fencing, hedging and gardening.
+Egerton Post Office and Stores has been closed by its present owners pending its sale. - 6.8 Other businesses based locally and contributing to the practicalities of sustainable daily life in a rural environment include the garage, building, carpentry, house painting, plumbing, engineering, fencing, hedging and gardening.
 Health and well-being is also well served with locally based businesses providing services such as physiotherapy, osteopathy and yoga; while residents can also call on Egerton-based insurance and accountancy services or web design and printing.